DiegoRadigues/ML-Project/README.md

 ## Conclusion

 Our analysis successfully met the objectives.
 We built accurate predictive models (around **91–93% F1 score**) that confirm a single player's in-game performance can largely determine whether their team wins.
 Key performance factors were identified: players who **secure kills and assists, avoid deaths, and accumulate gold and farm** give their team a much higher chance of victory.
 Role-specific contributions (like objective control for junglers and warding for supports) also proved crucial.
 These insights suggest that training should emphasize these areas.
-Using the model predictions, we ranked players and highlighted the top talent in each role.
+Using the model predictions we ranked players and highlighted the top talent in each role.
 These are prime candidates for Ecamania’s recruitment given their consistently high impact on game outcomes.

 Lastly, we would like to note that despite the enthusiastic promises made by ECAM leadership, we are still patiently waiting for the arrival of our **unlimited budget** .
 Which, like some solo queue teammates, seems to have disconnected just before the real game began.